matthew-boisvert/Grad-Rate-Predictor/README.md

 ```bash
 chmod +x DisplayRunner.py
 ```

+## Usage
-4. On Windows and MacOS/Linux, use the following command to run the simulation
+On Windows and MacOS/Linux, use the following command to run the simulation
 ```python
 python DisplayRunner.py
 ```